Purpose

 Most founders chase what's lucrative.
 The longest-running ones built around what they couldn't stop doing.

 The Western frame splits work and life: career first, fulfillment later (or never).
 Ikigai rejects the split.
-The Okinawan elders García and Miralles interview don't 'retire' because they never had jobs separate from their lives — they had work that intersected what they loved, what they were good at, what their community needed, and what sustained them.
+The Okinawan elders García and Miralles interview don't 'retire' — because their work was never separate from their lives in the first place.
+They keep a reason to get up, and they keep it for decades.

 5 takeaways